12 Credit Hours certificate | Advisor: Bryan Wee

 This course utilizes place-based education for environmental literacy as an organizing theme to support teaching and learning, and to develop research/teaching applications of environmental science content.

-ENVS 5470 - Sustainable Urban Ag II (Hybrid Summer, 2017; Summer 2018 online and week intensive field experience) : Provides a field-based overview of current practices in local agricultural production.
+ENVS 5470 - Sustainable Urban Ag II (Hybrid, Summer) : Provides a field-based overview of current practices in local agricultural production.
 Emphasis will be placed on sustainable practices and their most efficient situation, Special consideration will be given to plausible solutions for food insecure communities both local and global.
+This course involves online and a week of intensive field experience.

-ENVS 5020 - Earth Environments and Human Impacts (Online Fall, 2017; anticipated Fall, 2018) : Basic concepts describing earth’s biomes and physical environment are presented in a systems context.
+ENVS 5020 - Earth Environments and Human Impacts (Online, Fall) : Basic concepts describing earth’s biomes and physical environment are presented in a systems context.
 Global warming assessment, from both political and scientific perspectives, is then presented.
 Model visualization of these concepts to consider human impacts on Earth’s biomes is discussed.
 Earth system viewpoint, having links of Earth’s biomes to oceans and atmosphere, completes the course discussion.

 ANTH 5170 - Culture and the Environment: